Jim Rogers, Lead Instructor

 Betty Arellano, Member Success Manager

 Arellano graduated from De La Salle University Philippines with a Bachelors degree in Chemical Engineering.
 She received her Masters degree in Chemical Engineering from the University of the Philippines (UP).
 Her Masters’ thesis was about studying different carrier materials for upflow anaerobic sludge blanket reactor.
 During this time, she had a chance to work for a wastewater treatment firm in Iowa as a fellow student for 6 months.
 She and her other UP colleagues formed a consulting company to assist companies with their environmental compliance, permitting requirements and impact assessment.
 Shortly after, Betty was selected as one of the Philippine representatives for the Industrial Biotechnology and Technology Transfer in Germany, which lasted for 10 months.
-Betty moved to the United States in 2006, and has worked in the professional training field for engineers since 2012 helping to build The Engineering Career Coach website and brand.
+Betty moved to the United States in 2006, and has worked in the professional training field for engineers since 2012 helping to build the Engineering Management Institute website and brand.